UtrechtUniversity/SWORDS-UU/collect_users/README.md

 <img src="../docs/Phase_1.png" height="500">

 This submodule of the SWORDS project is used to collect user profiles from GitHub and GitLab that match the given criteria.

 Currently, the following collection methods are available:

 - PapersWithCode
 - GitHub Search
 - Pure
-- UU employee pages
+- Utrecht University employee pages

-The collection method scripts can be found in the subfolder *methods*.
-Each method has a subfolder *results* where the output will be located.
+The collection method scripts can be found in the subfolder `methods`.
+Each method has a subfolder `results` where the output will be located.

-The merging, enriching and preparation for filtering scripts can be found in the *scripts* subfolder.
-The output from these can be found in the *results* subfolder.
+The merging, enriching and preparation for filtering scripts can be found in the `scripts` subfolder.
+The output from these can be found in the `results` subfolder.

 ## Installation

 The code in this submodule requires Python 3.7+.
 To install the code dependencies, install the packages in the requirements file.
 This covers requirements for files in the *scripts* folder, as well as the data analysis notebook.
 For the collection methods, each collection method has its own requirements.txt file in the corresponding subfolder.